Massive-Wiki/massivewikibuilder/README.md

 ## Themes

 MWB uses a simple theming system.
-All the files are placed in subdirectory in the `themes` directory.
+All the files for one theme are placed in a subdirectory in the `themes` directory.
+For example, the Alto theme is in `themes/alto`, and to use the Alto theme, pass `-t themes/alto` to MWB.

 MWB builds the pages with Jinja2, so you can use Jinja2 directives within the HTML files to include wiki metadata and wiki content.
 You can also use the Jinja2 `include` functionality to extract reused parts of the page to HTML "partial" files.